MicrosoftDocs/defender-docs/articles/defender-for-cloud/migrate-file-integrity-monitoring.md

 ## Prerequisites

 - Defender for Servers Plan 2 must be enabled.
-- File integrity monitoring is currently enabled using a legacy method
+- Migration is relevant when file integrity monitoring is currently enabled using a legacy method.
-- Using the in-product migration requires Security Admin permissions on the target subscription, and Owner permissions on the target Log Analytics workspace.
 - Machines protected by Defender for Servers Plan 2 should be running the Defender for Endpoint agent.
 If you want to check agent status on machines in your environment, [use this workbook](https://aka.ms/DfServersDashboard) to do that.
-- You can only run the migration tool once for a subscription.
-You can't run it again to migrate rules from additional or multiple workspaces in the same subscription.

 ## Migrate from FIM over MMA

 Previous versions of file integrity monitoring used the Log Analytics agent (also known as the Microsoft monitoring agent (MMA)) or the Azure Monitor agent (AMA) to collect data.

-If you aren't using a previous version of file integrity monitoring, you can [onboard directly to file integrity monitoring using the Defender for Endpoint agent](file-integrity-monitoring-enable-defender-endpoint.md).
+- If you aren't using a previous version of file integrity monitoring, you can [onboard directly to file integrity monitoring using the Defender for Endpoint agent](file-integrity-monitoring-enable-defender-endpoint.md).

-If you have a previous version of file integrity monitoring, you can migration to the new version, using the in-product migration experience for seamless migration.
+- If you have a previous version of file integrity monitoring, you can migration to the new version, using the in-product migration experience for seamless migration, described in the next section.

-Alternatively you can enable file integrity monitoring with Defender for Endpoint, and then remove file integrity monitoring using an older agent.
+### Use the in-product migration experience

 When you use the in-product migration tool you can: